Vegetation Management in Orchard, Vineyard, and Berry Crops

 Revised:

 Orchard floor management can influence tree health, vigor, and productivity.
-Weeds compete for soil moisture, nutrients, and can host viruses, and vertebrate or invertebrate pests.
+Weeds compete for soil moisture and nutrients and can host viruses and vertebrate or invertebrate pests.
 Newly planted orchards are more sensitive to weed competition, but mature orchards are also affected, albeit the competition effects may take longer to be noticeable.
 Weeds affect irrigation management by depleting soil water and blocking sprinkler distribution.
-In certain cases, weeds can compete for pollinating bees in spring.
+In some instances, weeds can compete for pollinating bees in spring.
 The common dandelion, for example, blooms about the same time as pears and is a preferred nectar source in spring.

 Herbicide resistance Repeated use of a single herbicide site-of-action selects for weed biotypes that are resistant to the herbicide.
 The resistant biotypes are present at very low frequencies in the population, and are selected by repetitive use of the same herbicide site of action.